UW Huskies ranked No. 6 in preseason AP poll, highest ranking since 1997

 Auburn, UW's first opponent, is ranked No. 9 in the AP poll.

-The Washington Huskies will opened the 2018 season ranked No. 6 in The Associated Press Top 25 poll, their highest ranking in the preseason poll since opening the 1997 season ranked No. 4.
+The Washington Huskies will opened the 2018 season ranked No. 6 in The Associated Press Top 25 poll, their highest ranking in the preseason since opening the 1997 season ranked No. 4.

 The Huskies will open the season Sept.
 1 in Atlanta against No. 9 Auburn (12:30 p.m.
 PT, ABC).